List of Scottish country dances

-There are more than 15,000 documented Scottish country dances; only the most frequently danced or otherwise notable ones are listed here.
+There are more than 15,000 documented Scottish country dances; only some frequently danced or otherwise notable ones are listed here.

 Dances are marked with the music and dance styles used: R8×32 3C/4 means a Reel of 32 bars repeated 8 times for 3 couples in a set of 4 couples in a longwise set.
 The letters for the music styles are: R reel; J jig; P polka; S strathspey; W waltz.